prasadshingne/CarND-Traffic-Sign-Classifier-Project-Submit/writeup_PrasadShingne.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+Cells 28 to 33 shows the visualization of my nural network through conv1, conv1_relu, conv1_pool, conv2, conv2_relu and conv2_pool.
+Conv2 onwards it becomes difficult to intuitively make sence of the features displayed.

+The next three figures show the conv1, conv1_relu and conv1_pool visualization respectively -

+![alt text][image7]
+![alt text][image8]
+![alt text][image9]

+The NN identifies lines and blobs that look like the boundaries of the sign and the features displayed within.
+This helps the NN identify the different parts of each sign and put them together to identify the sign.